SaswatB/crylic/docs/reference/configuration-file.md

 _Default: false_

 Replaces SWC loader in the Webpack config with an equivalent Babel config.
-SWC is much faster than Babel at transpilation so this option is not recommended.
+SWC is much faster than Babel at transpilation, so this option is not recommended.

 </details>